Constructing Span Categories From Categories Without Pullbacks: Introduction

 Section~\ref{sec:physsys} defines a span, a cospan, and an isomorphism class of spans.
-The language it employs is arguably nonstandard from a category theorist's perspective but we have found it helpful both in presenting the results to non-specialists in category theory and in our specific applications.
+The language it employs is arguably nonstandard from a category theorist's perspective but we have found it helpful both for presenting the results to nonspecialists in category theory and for our specific applications.
 Section~\ref{sec:nopb} proves that some categories that are important in the study of classical mechanics do not have pullbacks, which leads to the present goal of generalizing the definition of a span category.
 Denote by $\Dif$ the category whose objects are smooth manifolds and whose morphisms are smooth functions.
-Since two submanifolds of a given manifold may not intersect transversally, the fibered product of manifolds is not necessarily a manifold and so $\Dif$ does not have pullbacks.
-This technical difficulty that Spivak encounters in \cite{Spiv2} parallels a central technical difficulty of the current paper.
+Since two submanifolds of a given manifold may not intersect transversally, the fibered product of two manifolds is not necessarily an embedded submanifold of their product.
+For reasons related to this, $\Dif$ does not have pullbacks.
+This technical difficulty that Spivak \cite{Spiv2} encountered parallels a central technical difficulty of the current paper.

 Suppose that $\C$ and $\C^\prime$ are categories and $\F$ is a functor from $\C$ to $\C^\prime$.
 Section~\ref{sec:spantight} defines an $\F$-pullback of a cospan in $\C$ and the span tightness of the functor $\mathcal F$, as well as the composite of two spans along an $\F$-pullback.
 While the notion of an $\F$-pullback generalizes the notion of a pullback in a way that is sufficient for the current setting, without an additional condition on $\mathcal F$ it is not enough to provide a method for composing isomorphism classes of spans.
-Section~\ref{sec:genSpan} proves that if the functor $\mathcal F$ is span tight, then there exists a category ${\rm Span}(\C,\F)$ whose objects are the objects of $\C$ and whose morphisms are isomorphism classes of spans in $\C$.
+Section~\ref{sec:genSpan} proves that if the functor $\mathcal F$ is span tight, then there exists a category ${\rm Span}(\C,\F)$ whose objects are the objects in $\C$ and whose morphisms are isomorphism classes of spans in $\C$.
 Composition in this generalized span category is defined using $\F$-pullbacks and appears to depend on the functor $\F$.
-In a concurrent paper \cite{BWY}, we apply the tools that we develop here to the study of classical mechanics.
+In \cite{BWY}, we apply the tools that we develop to the study of classical mechanics.
 Section~\ref{sec:app} briefly discusses some examples of generalized span categories.